eemeli/react-message-context/API.md

 - `messages` (_object_): A hierarchical object containing the messages as boolean, number, string or function values.
-- [`debug`] (error"|"warn"|_Function_): What to do if a message is not found, or a non-function message is given parameters: `"error"` will throw, `"warn"` will print in the console, and a custom function will be called with the message string as an argument.
+- [`debug`] ("error"|"warn"|_Function_): What to do if a message is not found, or a non-function message is given parameters: `"error"` will throw, `"warn"` will print a warning in the console, and a custom function will be called with the message string as an argument.
 If unset, nothing will be done.
 - [`locale`] (_string_): A key for the locale of the given messages.
 If uset, will inherit the locale from the parent context, or ultimately use en empty string.